AjinkyaSambare/Azure_AI_Connect/README.md

 ## Overview

 The application allows users to send queries to Azure OpenAI's GPT-4 model and receive responses in real-time.
 The app uses Streamlit for the frontend and Python for the backend, with requests made to the Azure API for AI-powered responses.

+## How the App Was Built

+The application uses **Streamlit** for the frontend to create an interactive chat interface. **Azure OpenAI API** is used for generating responses based on user queries.
+The app sends user input to the Azure OpenAI API and displays the generated response in the chat interface.## Code Structure

+- **`app.py`**: This is the main Python script that contains the logic for the application.
+It handles:
+  - User input and chat display using Streamlit components.
+  - Sending requests to the Azure OpenAI API for generating responses.
+  - Managing the chat history using `st.session_state`.

+- **`.streamlit/secrets.toml`**: This file stores sensitive credentials, such as your Azure OpenAI API endpoint and key, to keep them secure and out of the codebase.

+- **`requirements.txt`**: A file that lists all the dependencies (Streamlit and Requests) required to run the app.

 ## Features
 - **Chat Interface**: Users can type in a message and receive responses from GPT-4.